• Skip to primary navigation

 But over one weekend (Black Friday to Cyber Monday weekend) the shop had about 7,000 orders.
 While very happy with this success, they had trouble managing those orders in the backend.
 The WordPress admin was so slow that it took him 3 weeks to process all the orders.

-After a couple of months I talked to the shop owner and asked him about what he did, I was curious how they solved the issue.
+After a couple of months, I talked again to the shop owner and asked him about what he did, I was curious how they solved the issue.

 He said he switched to CS-Cart and, indeed, he can manage orders faster than with WooCommerce and his operational efficiency is much better.

 Now, this is not a praise to CS-Cart, I still don’t know much about that CMS.
 Nor is supposed to be a rant on WooCommerce.
-It’s just the facts as I see them.
+It’s just the facts as I have interacted with one person.

 While I love WordPress and you can build almost anything on top of it, maybe this CMS cannot be the best solution for every type of website.